 At Mueller Memorial, we’re committed to assisting you in finding the path forward to a happy life (and a happy Holiday) and would like to suggest a few wonderful Holiday events going on around the metro in the coming weeks.
 There are a variety of events for all ages and abilities and many of them are free!
 Hopefully any one of these will put you in the cheerful spirit of the Holidays.

 Have yourself a very merry feast!
 Join Jolly Old St. Nick for a delicious buffet meal of breakfast favorites including french toast, bacon & eggs, fruit, juice and more!
 Afterwards, stay and play - we'll have fun and games for the whole family.
 Seating is limited.
-Tickets go on sale November 13th at 12:00pm.
-For more information and to reserve your spot, call 1.877.556.2297.
-Breakfast tickets are $21.95 per person, $14.95 for children under 12 and under.
+TFor more information and to reserve your spot, call 1.877.556.2297 or go to macysrestaurants.com/santa-events/ Breakfast tickets are $22.95 per person, $14.95 for children under 12 and under.
 (Dates vary by location)

 MINNEAPOLIS – LORING PARK | Near the Intersection of Hennepin Ave. & Oak Grove St., 55403